wadmiraal/wadmiraal.net/jekyll-src/_drafts/book-review-deep-work.markdown

 Cal Newport has whole sections dedicated to these kinds of distractions, but also, more importantly, _how you can deal with them_.
 It's brilliant.

 I think the best advice is that, _you don't have to answer immediately!_ We think we should answer chat messages within seconds, and emails within the next 15 minutes.
-But the fact usually is: you don't.
-If you ignore most chat messages in group channels, and only answer your emails once every other hour, you're _probably_ going to be OK (of course, there are exceptions to these rules, especially if you deal with support requests).
+But the fact (usually) is: you don't.
+If you ignore most chat messages in group channels, and only answer your emails once every other hour, you're _probably_ going to be OK (of course, there are exceptions to these rules, especially if you deal with client support).

 I disabled all notifications on my phone for work-related emails and chat.
 I now use Slack's _snooze_ functionality aggressively when I know I have to concentrate.
 I try to plan my work load in such a way that I get smaller, &ldquo;shallow&rdquo; tasks done in batches, so I have long stretches of time to focus on more complex tasks.